No. 4/2023

 Luxembourg packaging group with EWC agreement under Irish law

 On 29 November 2023, an updated EWC agreement was signed for the Ardagh Group.
 The manufacturer of glass and metal packaging for the food and beverage industry has Irish roots but is now based in Luxembourg.
 The EWC was founded in 2005, represents 9,500 employees and continues to operate under Irish law.
-It has 25 members from 11 EU countries and the United Kingdom.
-There is also one observer each from Serbia and Switzerland.
-As the largest country, Germany has six seats, the United Kingdom four.
-Concerning the distribution of seats, both glass and metal divisions are adequately represented in all countries.
+It has 25 EWC members from eleven countries including the UK and one observer each from Serbia and Switzerland.
+As the largest country, Germany has six seats, the UK four.
+Concerning the distribution of seats, both the glass and the metal division are adequately represented in all countries.

 The EWC members meet once a year for a whole week and elect their chairperson and the select committee (three members from each of the two divisions).
 The select committee together with two employer representatives form the "EWC Coordination Team", which meets in person four times a year.
 In addition, internal meetings of the select committee as well as video and telephone conferences with central management can take place at any time.
 There is no precise deadline for the implementation of information and consultation procedures.
 The select committee has the right to refer national matters to the responsible management of the respective country.
 All members of the EWC receive all necessary time-off work in addition to the time for meetings without a precise upper limit.
 The financing of training courses and experts has also been generously regulated.